 If you live in an area of the country where one stay in a hospital will wipe out the difference in premiums between a high deductible plan and a Plan N or Plan G, then a high deductible plan does not make sense financially.

-Bottom line – how do you evaluate the value of a high deductible supplement relative to your other choices?
-If you live in an area of the country where supplement prices for a Plan N or a Plan G are expensive, I like to use $160 a month or more, then compare the premium of a full coverage Medicare supplement to the deductible, also known as the maximum out-of-pocket with your high deductible supplement.
+Bottom line; how do you evaluate the value of a high deductible supplement relative to your other choices?
+If you live in an area of the country where supplement prices for a Plan N or a Plan G are $160 a month or more, compare the premium of a full coverage Medicare supplement to the deductible, also known as the maximum out-of-pocket with your high deductible supplement.

-That way you are comparing what you would be required to pay in monthly or annual premiums every year whether you are sick or not for full coverage vs. what you would pay in a worst case scenario with a high deductible plan.
+You are comparing what you would be required to pay in monthly or annual premiums every year regardless of health vs. what you would pay in a worst-case scenario with a high deductible plan.

 That way you are comparing what you would save in premiums with a high deductible plan vs. how much savings goes out the window with the cost of one average hospital stay.

-So there you have it.
+There you have it.
 Once you decide to go with a Medicare supplement, consider your personality when choosing a Medicare supplement plan.
-Are you a saver or a person who prefers Peace of Mind?
+Ask yourself; are you a saver or a person who prefers Peace-of-Mind?

-If you are going to consider a high deductible plan, there are places where that plan is an obvious value.
+There are places in this country where the High Deductible plan is an obvious value.
 A no-brainer.
 Still, use the process I just outlined to help you determine if it’s a good value.
 A low premium isn’t the only consideration.
-From my experience, too many people think the low premium of a high deductible plan means they will save money, only to be unpleasantly surprised by more medical bills than they can afford, when they get sick.
+Many people think the low premium of a high deductible plan means they will save money.
+They find out they were wrong when surprised by more medical bills than they can afford when they get sick.

-I know that was a lot of information and I hope you can put it to good use by calling us at MedigapSeminars so we can help you through this process.
+I know that was a lot of information.
+I hope you can put it to good use by calling us at MedigapSeminars.
+We can help you through this process.
 You can reach us at 800-847-9680 or use this Contact Us form and we will reach out to you.